-The quartet has been the recipient of several prestigious awards, including the CBC Galaxie Rising Star Award (2007) at the Vancouver International Jazz Festival, and the General Motors Grand Prix de Jazz at the Montréal Jazz Festival (2009).
-In 2010, the quartet was awarded a full scholarship to attend the Banff Centre Winter Workshop.
-Most recently, Amanda received a Canada Council grant to study with pianist Phil Markowitz in New York City for three months.
+Tosoff has received several prestigious awards, including the CBC Galaxie Rising Star Award (2007) at the Vancouver International Jazz Festival, and the General Motors Grand Prix de Jazz at the Montréal Jazz Festival (2009).
+In 2010, her quartet was awarded a full scholarship to attend the Banff Centre Winter Workshop.
+Most recently, Tosoff received a Canada Council grant to study with pianist Phil Markowitz in New York City for three months.

 “... a gifted musician with refined compositional skills.” - Marke Andrews, (Vancouver Sun Review)